|Fig. Resistive Potentiometers (POT) (source: instructables.com)|

 The output voltage of potentiometer should be high in order to get high sensitivity.
-This in turn require to have higher input excitation voltage.
-Therefore, a higher potentiometer resistance require to satisfy constant power dissipation.
+This, in turn, require to have higher input excitation voltage.
+Therefore, a higher potentiometer resistance requires satisfying constant power dissipation.
 Hence linearity will decrease because of higher potentiometer resistance.

 On the other hand, a low potentiometer resistance is required in order to get high linearity.
-But low potentiometer resistance will require low input excitation voltage due to limitation of power dissipation.
-Hence sensitivity will decrease because lower input will results lower output.
+But low potentiometer resistance will require low input excitation voltage due to the limitation of power dissipation.
+Hence sensitivity will decrease because lower input will result in lower output.

 So, Sensitivity and linearity are two conflicting requirements in potentiometers.
-Hence rating for potentiometer resistance should be made keeping in mind the both sensitivity and linearity both.
+Hence rating for potentiometer resistance should be made keeping in mind both sensitivity and linearity.
 There may be compromise between the two properties.

 Materials used for Potentiometers

 Potentiometers are of two types depending upon the type of material used i.e. Wire Wound Potentiometers and Non-Wire or Continuous Potentiometers.